l3vels/L3AGI/docs/team.md

     - **Description**: This is a scenario where no specific agent has control, but each agent contributes to the conversation based on its expertise or role.
     - **Roles**: Varies based on configuration.

-We would like to thank the LangChain community for their valuable resources and continuous support.

 ### Creating a Team of Agents